Exclusive: China's GSR eyes substantial stake in $9 billion Chilean lithium miner SQM - sources

-SANTIAGO/HONG KONG Chinese private equity firm GSR Capital is looking to buy a substantial holding in Chile's Sociedad Quimica Y Minera (SQM) (SQMa.SN), one of the world's biggest lithium producers, according to two sources with knowledge of the matter.
+SANTIAGO/HONG KONG (Reuters) - Chinese private equity firm GSR Capital is looking to buy a substantial holding in Chile's Sociedad Quimica Y Minera (SQM) SQMa.SN, one of the world's biggest lithium producers, according to two sources with knowledge of the matter.

 GSR could buy a stake of around 20 percent - worth just under $1.9 billion (1.47 billion pounds) at current market values, one of the sources said, but added there was no firm agreement.